ducthoe/GlowingKernel_A55x/README.md

 ## Credits:

-- github.com/kevios12 for his work on Nameless-A556B, cool person, dev here
+- github.com/kevios12 for his work on Nameless-A556B, cool person, main dev here
 - github.com/kastentop2005 Owner of Exynos1480-dev, also cool person, also dev here
 - github.com/Vaz15k Creator of the AnyKernel3 fork for A54 which I used for GlowingKernel